 Rhinoplasty in Phoenix, AZ

-Arizona Facial Plastics, PC, led by board-certified ENT and facial plastic and reconstructive surgeon Dr. Farhan Taghizadeh, offers rhinoplasty for men and women who live in and around Phoenix, Scottsdale, Paradise Valley and the surrounding communities of Arizona.
+Arizona Facial Plastics, PC, led by board-certified facial plastic and reconstructive surgeon Dr. Farhan Taghizadeh, offers rhinoplasty for men and women who live in and around Phoenix, Scottsdale, Paradise Valley and the surrounding communities of Arizona.
 Rhinoplasty creates better harmony among facial features and can be performed for functional purposes, such as to correct a deviated septum.
 The surgery also addresses cosmetic issues including a bump on the bridge of the nose, broad nostrils, a bulbous tip or a “hooked” appearance.

 What Is Rhinoplasty?